Frequently Asked Questions

 Manitoba Music membership benefits include access to workshops and training, the Resource Centre, and an editable profile page on manitobamusic.com and including in our online directory, eligibility for a number of marketing and promotional opportunities, and more.
 Ultimately, we want to help you stay connected and informed and develop the skills and connections you need to run your career.
-Click to check out the full list of benefits.
+Check out the full list of benefits

 Who can become members of Manitoba Music?